mak448a/build-ios/README.md

 python main.py
 ```
 7. (Optional) If you want to skip writing in the questions every time you want to build, add the answeres to the `.env` file.
 Make sure to check `example.env` for how to do this!

+## Usage
+When you launch the CLI with `python main.py`, it'll prompt you to choose whether you want to build or edit an IPA.
+For the first time, choose build IPA.

+### Mode instructions
+**Build IPA:**
+- Follow the prompts.

+**Edit IPA:**
+- When exporting your Godot Project, choose "Export PCK/ZIP" and save it as `yourproject.pck`.

+### But what's the difference?
+- Build IPA is for the first time you run the CLI.
+It makes a fresh build of your project.
+- Edit IPA is for afterwards.
+You can export with the PCK only, and it'll replace some of the files in the IPA.
+If you didn't change any settings in `project.godot`, it should work perfectly!
+If you did though, rebuild the IPA.

 ## Troubleshooting
 If you get an `AuthError('expired_access_token', None))`, that means that you need to get a new OAuth token from Dropbox.